topheman/webrtc-remote-control/packages/core/README.md

 ### UMD build

 Don't want to use a bundler ?
-You can simply use the UMD (Universal Module Definition) build and drop it with a script tag, you'll have access to an `webrtcRemoteControl` object on the `window`.
+You can simply use the UMD (Universal Module Definition) build and drop it with a script tag, you'll have access to a `webrtcRemoteControl` object on the `window`.

 - Development build: `packages/core/dist/webrtc-remote-control.umd.dev.js`
 - Production build: `packages/core/dist/webrtc-remote-control.umd.prod.js`